Pieter-Ixo/emerging/.swm/readme.vmdovads.sw.md

 ├─ hooks/
 ```

-### `pages/`
+### `📄 pages`

 This folder is responsible for managing routing, based on [the Next.js framework](https://nextjs.org/docs/pages/building-your-application/routing).
 This folder should contain less logic and layout.

-### `components/pages/`
+### `📄 components/Pages`

 The components in this folder are responsible for rendering the layout of pages and contain components, which will be rendered only on a particular page.
-So `components/pages/collections/` contain all components that will be rendered only on this page.
+So `📄 components/Pages/Collections` contain all components that will be rendered only on this page.
 If a component will be reused, it should be moved to another folder.

-### `components/containers/`
+### `📄 components/Containers`

 The components in this folder are responsible for rendering domain-sensitive data.
 These components use redux a lot.

-### `components/modals/`
+### `📄 components/Modals`

 The components in this folder are responsible for rendering elements to the root of the HTML document.

-### `components/presentational/`
+### `📄 components/Presentational`

 The components in this folder are responsible for rendering NOT domain-sensitive data.
-For example, the `Chart` can take any data in chart format.
+For example, the `Chart`<swm-token data-swm-token=":components/Presentational/Chart/index.tsx:22:6:6:`export default function Chart({`"/> can take any data in chart format.
 Components of this folder do not use redux.

 ### Other folders

-*   `assets/` - not executable files (like images).
+*   `📄 assets` - not executable files (like images).

-*   `types/` - domain-sensitive TypeScript types.
+*   `📄 types` - domain-sensitive TypeScript types.

-*   `hooks/` - custom React hooks.
+*   `📄 hooks` - custom React hooks.

-*   `constants/` - sealed variables, sometimes defined by the `.env` variables.
+*   `📄 constants` - sealed variables, sometimes defined by the `.env` variables.

-*   `helpers/` - contains domain-sensitive functions (like data transformations).
+*   `📄 helpers` - contains domain-sensitive functions (like data transformations).

-*   `utils/` - contains NOT domain-sensitive functions that work not knowing anything about the domain (like `shortStr`).
+*   `📄 utils` - contains NOT domain-sensitive functions that work not knowing anything about the domain (like `shortStr`<swm-token data-swm-token=":utils/shortStr.ts:1:6:6:`export default function shortStr(`"/>).

 *   `public/` - [according to the framework](https://nextjs.org/docs/getting-started/installation#the-public-folder-optional) this contains files that will be served statically for all pages of the application.

-*   `requests/` - contains async functions requesting anything through the HTTP protocol.
+*   `📄 requests` - contains async functions requesting anything through the HTTP protocol.
 All requests to any API should be here.

 ## API Data

-As was written above, all requests through the HTTP should be located in the `requests` folder.
+As was written above, all requests through HTTP should be located in the `📄 requests` folder.

 _BlockSync_ API is the main source of all collections and entities.
-For now, all requests to Blocksync are done with the `apisause` library and stored in `requests/blocksync.ts`.
+For now, all requests to Blocksync are done with the `apisause` library and stored in `📄 requests/blocksync.ts`.

 ## State Management